DawnNav/home/content/en.md

 type: nav # Fixed value "nav" for generating navigation page
 title: DawnNav # If left blank, the site title will be used
 search: # Search bar
-  enable: false # Set to true to show, false to hide
+  enable: true # Set to true to show, false to hide
 edit: # Online editing
   enable: false # Set to true to show, false to hide
   url: https://github.com/DawnNav/home/blob/main/content/EN.md